 Presented by RE/MAX, the festival will be open to the public from September 22 through 25, 10.00am – 5.00pm featuring the premier of the world’s top conservation-themed art exhibit.

-In addition to the main art exhibit, the festival will feature a rich program of live music, films, live art demonstrations, and wildlife encounters.
 Nearby Maplewood Conservancy in North Vancouver will also be hosting activities and an exhibit of art by local AFC members in its visitor centre.
 Traditionally the AFC Festival attracts dozens of artists from around the world though this changed in the last two years.
 For the first time since 2019, AFC will host a special ticketed “Meet-the-Artists” and awards evening reception on September 22.